 Monetary policy faces two limiting cases.
-It can lean strongly against current inflation to fix $P_t$ , but then it must permit future inflation, $E_t(1/P{t+1})$ , to adjust.
-Alternatively, it can stabilize expected inflation at t+1, but then it must allow $P_t$ to adjust.
-The tradeoff between current and future inflation depends on the ratio $B{t-1}(t+1)/B{t-1}(t)$ , the ratio between the outstanding quantities of two-period to one-period bonds, a role for the maturity structure of government debt that Cochrane (2001) emphasizes.
+It can lean strongly against current inflation to fix P_t , but then it must permit future inflation, $E_t(1/P{t+1})$, to adjust.
+Alternatively, it can stabilize expected inflation at t+1, but then it must allow P_t to adjust.
+The tradeoff between current and future inflation depends on the ratio $B{t-1}(t+1)/B{t-1}(t)$, the ratio between the outstanding quantities of two-period to one-period bonds, a role for the maturity structure of government debt that Cochrane (2001) emphasizes.
 As debt becomes of increasingly short maturity, this ratio falls and a larger change in expected inflation is required to compensate for a given change in current inflation.

-3.4.1.
-Fiscal Expansions and Inflation.
-We employ the two equilibrium conditions, (20) and (26), to derive the implications for inflation of alternative policy environments.
-We pose monetary policy as controlling the one-period nominal bond price, $Q_t(t+1)$ , which is equivalent to controlling the short-term nominal interest rate, $R_t = 1/Q_t(t+1)$ .
+2.4.1 FISCAL EXPANSIONS AND INFLATION We employ the two equilibrium conditions, (20) and (26), to derive the implications for inflation of alternative policy environments.
+We pose monetary policy as controlling the one-period nominal bond price, $Q_t(t+1)$, which is equivalent to controlling the short-term nominal interest rate, $R_t = 1/Q_t(t+1)$.

 For this exposition, we make the simplifying assumption that the primary surplus, $\{\tau_t - z_t\}$ is exogenous or at least independent of the price level and the value of outstanding government debt.
-This may seem like an extreme and implausible assumption in light of Hall and Sargent's (2011) accounting that since World War II adjustments in primary surpluses have been an important determinant of U.S. debt-GDP dynamics.
+This may seem like an extreme and implausible assumption in light of Hall and Sargent's (2011) accounting that since World War II, adjustments in primary surpluses have been an important determinant of U.S. debt-GDP dynamics.
 Of course, Hall and Sargent's is an accounting exercise that does not aim to establish that fluctuations in government debt caused subsequent surplus adjustments that were designed to stabilize debt.
 But even if we make the bold assumption of causality, Hall and Sargent do not find that surpluses always adjust to rationalize the value of debt.
 Other evidence, whose causal interpretation is also in question, suggests that U.S. fiscal policy has fluctuated between regimes in which policies systematically raise future surpluses in response to high debt and regimes in which surpluses evolve largely independently of debt [Davig and Leeper (2006)].

-As we argued above, the fiscal stress advanced economies face smacks more of the European situation in the 1920s than the experiences of advanced economies' since World War II.
-Given the political economy forces at play, simple extrapolations of policy behavior over the past several decades into coming decades are tenuous at best.
+The fiscal stress that advanced economies face is extreme relative to experiences of those economies since World War II.
+Given the political economy forces at play, simple extrapolations of past policy behavior into coming decades are tenuous at best.
 Assuming that fiscal policy will go through periods in which surpluses are set independently of debt or that private decision makers believe such periods are possible-even likely-is a reasonable working assumption.
+Exogenous surpluses are a tractable way to examine the qualitative nature of equilibria in which debt is not systematically stabilized by primary surpluses.